codacy-badger/hearthstone/README.md

 and then check out the site at [localhost:4567](http://localhost:4567).

+## Testing

+For now, check out [localhost:4567/jasmine](http://localhost:4567/jasmine) to see the results of Jasmine tests.

+Jasmine Rake tasks are currently not functioning, but I hope to get them up-and-running at some point.

 ## Deployment

     $ bin/rake publish

 ## Adding Cards

-To add cards to your collection,
+To add cards to your collection:

     $ bin/rake collection:edit